Joshua-Clugston/commute_times/README.md

 Using data from 2010 through 2022 to determine patterns in travel times to work.

 ## Executive Summary
 Traffic is something everyone has encountered, but are there any patterns to how long traveling takes?
 While traffic is far from optimized in the US, I wanted to investigate if any factors make traffic and commute times better or worse in certain areas.
 In addition, I also wanted to assess any correlations between commute time and other aspects of a county/state.
-Data can include (but is not limited to) geospatial data, count of objects by county, population trends, and government provided datasets.
 I will only be looking at US data as that is my primary focus.
 Anticipated challenges include loading sufficient data into a legible map, creating filters by time frame, and organizing/cleaning the data to be used.

 ## Motivation
 Everyone encounters traffic whenever they need to travel.
 I wanted to see which states have better travel times and what other elements of a state correlate with commute times.
 If there are any surprising factors, I would like to dig in and see if there are any explanations for why.
 From there, I would hope to implement this knowledge to help lower overall travel times across the country in the future.

 ## Data Question
 What factors correlate with commute time?
 To what extent do population and other modes of transportation affect travel times?
 Which modes of transportation are the most used and which ones yield the shortest commute times?
 Which states and counties have the most workers who commute?
+Are there trends in commute times by year?

 ## Minimum Viable Product (MVP)
 Describe what factors influence commute times the most.
 Create heat maps based on traffic flow and charts to visualize what elements impact commute time.
 Can also filter data based on year.
 Audience would be for traffic engineers, transportation-based companies, and anyone who wants to advocate for shorter commute times.